 - Each user has a unique ID and password, user access, for accessing the bank portals or SAP Bank Communication Manager.
 (Step 1) - At least two authorized signatories approve bank payments (Step 1) - No modification of data (payment files generated from a system) is possible along the whole process (e.g. supplier bank data, amount to be paid, payroll file etc.).
-Electronic transfers are coded / encrypted by the system for security.
+Electronic transfers are coded/ encrypted by the system for security.
 Manual upload of payment files in banking platforms is not allowed.
-(Step 1) - Banks systematically send a confirmation ensuring that the electronic file was received without communication errors (a negative or positive check or the possibility to verify) (Step I) - To minimize fraud risks, treasurers on a daily basis reconcile bank and intercompany accounts and refrain from communicating any details regarding the payment process to external parties other than banks (Step 1) - Manual transfers (i.e. email requests or paper based such as letter or fax) must be strictly limited and the bank must call back the treasurer (or designee) (different from the one issuing the payment) once the manual transfer is received (to reconfirm before payment execution).
+(Step 1) - Banks systematically send a confirmation ensuring that the electronic file was received without communication errors (a negative or positive check or the possibility to verify) (Step 1) - To minimize fraud risks, treasurers on a daily basis reconcile bank and intercompany accounts and refrain from communicating any details regarding the payment process to external parties other than banks (Step 1) - Manual transfers (i.e. email requests or paper based such as letter or fax) must be strictly limited and the bank must call back the treasurer (or designee) (different from the one issuing the payment) once the manual transfer is

+- received (to reconfirm before payment execution).
 Emails should be marked as confidential and attachments are password protected.
-Passwords must be communicated in a separate email (Step 1)

-- Quarterly, a list of all users is obtained from the bank portal or banks.
-Users with access to SAP BCM transaction is obtained for review of SAP BCM access.
+Passwords must be communicated in a separate email (Step 1) - Critical users: Quarterly, a list of all electronic banking users is obtained from the bank portal or banks.
+Users with payment approval access to SAP BCM transaction is obtained for review of SAP BCM access.
 Banks Payment authorization access is restricted to treasury operations / cash and banking teams.
-Users with access to other processes in Enterprise Resource Planning (ERP) system (Master Data Management MDM / Order to Cash O2C / Procure to Pay P2P / Hire to Retire H2R) cannot have access on the bank portal or SAP BCM for payment approval.
+The review of users access to SAP BCM and bank portals is performed according to the users job role to ensure there is no unauthorized or conflicting access.
+Users with access to other processes in Enterprise Resource Planning (ERP) system (Master Data Management - MDM / Order to Cash - O2C / Procure to Pay - P2P / Hire to Retire - H2R) cannot have access on the bank portal or SAP BCM for payment approval.
 Reviewer should not review their own access.
-(Step 2, 3) - Dormant users over 90 days should be reviewed.
-Users who no longer need access must be revoked and for other a justification / explanation should be documented as part of the review.
+(Step 2) - Non-critical users: Yearly, for users with view only access to bank balances, bank statements or bank monitor, a list of all users is obtained from the bank portal or banks and a review is performed to ensure only authorized users have the display access according to the user job role.
+Reviewer should not review their own access.
+(Step 3) - Dormant users over 90 days should be reviewed.
+Users who no longer need access must be revoked in 3 business days for critical users and one month for non critical users and for others a justification / explanation should be documented as part of the review.
 (Step 2, 3)